GramAddict/docs/configuration.md

         If it is true, private accounts and public accounts won't be interacted.
         (e.g. "skip_non_business": true)

+  "skip_following"
+        If it is true, accounts that you follow won't be interacted with.
+        (e.g. "skip_following": true)

+  "skip_follower"
+        If it is true, accounts that follow you won't be interacted with.
+Note, if you follow someone, the filter won't be able to tell if that person follows you.
+        (e.g. "skip_following": true)

   "min_followers"
         It is the lower follower bound for an account that can